How to Form an LLC in Alaska

 • Federal: By default, Alaska LLCs are taxed as either a Sole Proprietorship (for Single-Member LLCs) or a Partnership (for Multi-Member LLCs).
 In both cases, the profits from your LLC will “flow through” and be listed on your personal tax return.

-• If your LLC is generating over $50,000 to $75,000 per year in net income (income minus expenses), you might want to speak to your accountant about having your LLC taxed as an S-Corporation.
+• If your LLC is generating over $70,000 per year per Member in net income (income minus expenses), you might want to speak to your accountant about having your LLC taxed as an S-Corp.

 • State income tax: Good news, Alaska does not impose a personal income tax at the state level.

 • Sales tax: Alaska also does not impose sales tax at the state level.
 Instead, sales tax is sometimes charged at the local level.
 We recommend you contact your local officials to find out if your area imposes a local sales tax.